The degeneration formula for stable log maps: Geometric setup and the main result

 \subsection{Semi-stable degenerations}

-Consider a semi-stable degeneration $\pi:\frak{X}\ra B$, i.e. a projective surjection to a curve $B$ that is smooth away from a point $b$ and $X=\pi^{-1}(b)$ is simple normal crossings with two components $X_1,X_2$ meeting in a smooth $D$ that is a divisor in each of $X_1,X_2$.
+Consider a semi-stable degeneration $\pi:\frak{X}\ra B$, i.e., a projective surjection from a smooth scheme $\frak{X}$ to a smooth one-dimensional scheme $B$ with smooth fibres away from a point $b$ and $X=\pi^{-1}(b)$ is simple normal crossings.
+We assume $X$ consists of two smooth components $X_1,X_2$ that meet in a smooth subvariety $D$ that is a divisor in each of $X_1,X_2$.